119 D2C Brands That Are Disrupting India’s Consumer Market

 92. SUGAR Cosmetics

-SUGAR Cosmetics, founded in 2015 by Vineeta Singh and Kaushik Mukherjee, is an omnichannel D2C brand that sells products in lips, skin, eyes and nail care categories.
+SUGAR Cosmetics, founded in 2015 by Vineeta Singh and Kaushik Mukherjee, is an omnichannel D2C brand that sells beauty products.
 It claims to operate more than 45,000 multi-brand stores spread across 500+ cities in the country.
-The D2C brand also has 125+ exclusive outlets in its kitty.

 93. Super Bottoms